achaacha/Revolutionary/README.md

 - Customize and Control in Google Chrome > More Tools > Extensions
 - Enable Developer at the top of the page
 - Click Load Unpacked
+- Add the file
-- Click new tab! :D
+- Enjoy! :D

 This is the simple design of the extension.
 Please look forward to the official release in the chrome extension store!